ARM-software/psa-api/doc/crypto/api/ops/key-derivation.rst

     .. retval:: PSA_ERROR_DATA_CORRUPT
     .. retval:: PSA_ERROR_DATA_INVALID

+    This function calculates output bytes from a key derivation algorithm and uses those bytes to generate a key deterministically.
+The key's location, policy, type and size are taken from ``attributes``.

-    Use this function to provide explicit production parameters when deriving a key.
+    This function operates in a similar way to `psa_key_derivation_output_key()`, but enables explicit production parameters to be provided when deriving a key.
+    For example, the production parameters can be used to select an alternative key derivation process, or configure additional key parameters.
-    See the description of `psa_key_derivation_output_key()` for the operation of this function with the default production parameters.
+    See `psa_key_derivation_output_key()` for the operation of this function with the default production parameters.

-    See the documentation of `psa_custom_key_parameters_t` for a list of non-default production parameters.
+    See `psa_custom_key_parameters_t` for a list of non-default production parameters.
 See the key type definitions in :secref:`key-types` for details of the custom production parameters used for key derivation.

 .. function:: psa_key_derivation_verify_bytes